Dominic-Mutiso/Shift-Table/README.md

 ### Transposing from Narrow (Long) to Wide

-The `clean_names()` function comes from the `janitor` package ensures all variable names are consistent in just one line of code.
+The `clean_names()` function comes from the `janitor` package and ensures all variable names are consistent in just one line of code.

 ```r
 t_reshell <- reshell1 %>%